melo0187/unlinked-detector/README.md

 ```
 docker run --env PORT=3333 -p 3333:3333 -d melo0187/unlinked-detector
 ```
+Once your container is running, visit http://localhost:8080/ (or whatever port you specified)

 ## Project Structure
 - *lib* - contains our modules (just the blc adapter for now)